-Succeeding with energy hubs requires the development of trust between actors who may have radically different interests, or who might be competing with each other.
-Exploring the conditions for such cross-organisational, cross-sectoral and societal-wide trust will be key.
+The energy hub concept entails the implementation Succeeding with energy hubs requires the development of trust between actors who may have radiof a series of new technologies (e.g., control rooms cally different interests, or who might be competing and associated control systems).
+Their success rewith each other.
+Exploring the conditions for such guires the successful integration in everyday workcross-organisational, cross-sectoral and socielife, which is mediated by existing practices, cultures, tal-wide trust will be key. ways of communicating, etc. Understanding how new design interacts with staff under difficult conditions is important for the Energy HUB programme.